 What is Google Analytics?

 Google Analytics is a free web analytics tool which is offered by Google to analyses your website.
-Google analytic provides statistics and a basic analysis tools for (SEO) Search engine optimization.
+It provides statistics and a basic analysis tools for (SEO) Search engine optimization.
 Google Analytics is used for tracking your website’s activity and Performance.
 It collects the user’s activity data on your website.
 Here is the complete guide of Google Analytics for beginners.

-Google Analytics can assist businesses in determining the top sources of user traffic, assessing the success of their marketing activities and campaigns, identifying patterns and trends in user engagement, and obtaining other visitor data such as demographics.
-Google Data is frequently used by small and medium-sized retail websites to collect and analyze various customer behaviour analytics that can be utilized to optimize marketing campaigns, generate website traffic, and better retain customers.
+It can assist businesses in determining the top sources of user traffic, assessing the success of their marketing activities and campaigns, identifying patterns and trends in user engagement, and obtaining other visitor data such as demographics.
+Data is frequently used by small and medium-sized retail websites to collect and analyze various customer behaviour analytics that can be utilized to optimize marketing campaigns, generate website traffic, and better retain customers.
 This is the ultimate guide for Google Analytics for beginners which will educate you with the whole concepts of analytics.

-Google Analytics has tools to assist users to recognize patterns and trends in how visitors interact with their websites.
+Google Analytics for beginners has tools to assist users to recognize patterns and trends in how visitors interact with their websites.
 Information collection, analysis, monitoring, presentation, reporting, and integration with other applications are all possible with the features.

 - Manages data and monitoring tools, such as dashboards, scorecards, and activity charts that show changes in records.